cado-security/product-help/docs/cado/discovery-import/data-types/memory.md

 ![AWS Memory](/img/alternate-ec2.png)

 This requires that the AWS SSM agent is running on the EC2 instance and registered within AWS Systems Manager.
-If the SSM agent is not available, you can still acquire memory by connecting to the machine via SSH or RDP and running Cado Host from **Import > Cado Host**.
+If the SSM agent is not available, you can still acquire memory by connecting to the machine via SSH or RDP and running Host from **Import > Host**.
 This method also works for Windows systems.

 ## Collecting Memory from Containers

-Cado will attempt to collect memory from containers (e.g., ECS, EKS, AKS) by default.
+/ Forensic Acquisition and Investigation will attempt to collect memory from containers (e.g., ECS, EKS, AKS) by default.
 Some specifics from our [testing](https://github.com/cado-security/varc):
 - **AWS Lambda**: Successfully dumps process memory by default, but requires manual execution within the Lambda function.
 - **EKS on EC2**: Successfully dumps process memory by default.
 - **ECS on Fargate**: Requires enabling `CAP_SYS_PTRACE` in the task definition to collect process memory.

 ## Processed Memory

-Once the memory collection is complete, you can browse the file system through the Cado UI, view file contents that were in memory at the time, and analyze information on running processes and network connections.
+Once the memory collection is complete, you can browse the file system through the / Forensic Acquisition and Investigation UI, view file contents that were in memory at the time, and analyze information on running processes and network connections.

 - **Collected memory files** are stored in the "process_dumps" folder: